Faith No More Announce First Australian Headline Tour Since 1997

 This is Faith No More's first international gigs since 2015 and first headline tour in Australia since 1997.

-Announcing the news with Becko this morning, the band's drummer Mike Bordin said it's necessary coming back to Australia, where the band have had steady support for decades:
+Announcing the news with Triple M's Becko this morning, the band's drummer Mike Bordin said it's necessary coming back to Australia, where the band have had steady support for decades:

 Faith No More’s pioneering, genre-defining career saw the band morph from cult underground heroes to boundary-pushing global chart-toppers, mixing metal to alt-rock to hip-hop to punk and much, much more.